tokio-rs/axum/axum/src/docs/extract.md

 # let _: Router = app;
 ```

+An alternate option is to make use of the optional extractors in [axum-extra] that return `None`
+if there are no query parameters in the request or return `Some(T)` if deserialization was successful.

 # Customizing extractor responses

 If an extractor fails it will return a response with the error and your